 A new novel by Torn MacAlester

 Milton picked up his glass, drawing another taste of the drink through the straw.
-Nils followed suit, wishing that he could drink out of a real glass in one-sixth gravity.
+Nils did so, wishing that he could drink out of a glass in one-sixth gravity.
 Someone told him once that it had something to do with the surface tension of the liquid overwhelming the gravity.
-Nils watched Milton savor the liquid and set the cup aside.
+Nils watched Milton savor the liquid.
 Milton set his drink aside and spoke plainly.
 “You’re still telling stories to tourists for drinks?”

 “Still, it’s ridiculous.
 I hope you’ve retired that silly story of me discovering ice.”
 Milton grumbled as he drew the back of his hand over the three-day-growth of gray stubble covering his face.
 Though Nils had known Milton to have gray hair for years, he could not recall the man ever looking so haggard.